violinist-dev/docs/content/automerge_security.md

 > Note!
 This option currently does not work with Bitbucket.

 > Note!
-This option only overrides the automaterge option if the update is a security update.
+This option only overrides the automerge option if the update is a security update.
 If `automerge_security` is set to `0`, but `automerge` is set to `1`, then automerge will be enabled.

 ## Explanation